As today’s Apple launch draws near, new details emerge on the next-generation Apple TV.

 The company is based out of Delaware’s Corporation Trust Center – a concealment tactic employed by Apple and other corporations.

 We should also note that the mid-May filing came just before Apple’s annual WWDC conference.
-The new Apple TV was supposedly intended to launch at the event, but the reveal was pushed back.

 The trademark applications in question mention a “priority date” of November 17, 2014, relating to a filing made in Jamaica.

 According to the MacRumors article, Jamaica is a “frequent location” for Apple’s initial filings.
 That’s apparently because the country doesn’t publish an online database of filings, which makes them hard to follow up.

 The report also notes that Television OnStream shortens to the acronym “tvOS”.
 That same tactic was employed with the iPad trademark, originally hidden behind a company called “IP Application Development”.

 The final similarities come courtesy of specific legal entities used by the mysterious Television OnStream corporation.

 For instance, the company uses UK law firm Locke Lord to handle an Italian filing.
 Apple used the same firm to protect its “watchOS’ trademark.

 Similarly, the same trademark lawyer was used in Turkey to handle both the “watchOS” filing and Television OnStream’s “tvOS” filing.